 Eglantine is a member of the American Immigration Lawyers Association (AILA) and actively participates in many local chambers of commerce and bicultural associations.
 In the fall of 2016, Eglantine presented a workshop entitled “Want to work as a scientist in the USA?
-Know your immigration options” with the Association of Women in Science, Gulf Coast Houston, and in the spring of 2017 Eglantine presented a workshop on immigration with the French-American Chamber of Commerce as part of its “Be a Successful Entrepreneur” series.
+Know your immigration options” with the Association of Women in Science, Gulf Coast Houston, and in the spring of 2017 and again in the spring of 2018, Eglantine presented a workshop on immigration with the French-American Chamber of Commerce as part of its “Be a Successful Entrepreneur” series.

 Licensed to Practice Law in Courts of the State of Texas and Federal Law

 L.L.M. in European Law

 B.A. in International Relations